-The utopia of a world without borders seems to comply perfectly with Simmel's idea of sociability (Geselligkeit), that is, a tendency to come together in a permanent state of confrontation (leading, potentially, to agreement as well as to conflict) within a family or national, cultural or economic community, founded upon a relationship characterized by social interaction built on shared, universal bases.
+The utopia of a world without borders seems to comply perfectly with Simmel's10 idea of sociability (Geselligkeit), that is, a tendency to come together in a permanent state of confrontation (leading, potentially, to agreement as well as to conflict) within a family or national, cultural or economic community, founded upon a relationship characterized by social interaction built on shared, universal bases.

 On the contrary, beginning with places of work and leisure, we witness the creation of boundaries and borders.
 Sociability is at work but it does not always put an end to difference, exclusion, formal and informal separation and dissociation; it restores unity and sharing, though, at parties, celebrations, public rites, involving the majority of the members of a group, an association, a city, a nation.
 There are dialogues, conversations, and discussions that demonstrate and emphasize the character of sociability symbolically expressed by meetings, speeches and reconciliation beyond borders of all kinds.
-We can remember the Rome meeting (June 8, 2014) between Abu Mazen and Shimon Peres, invited by Pope Francis.

-To conclude, it is worth recalling the fact that the famous waterfalls of Iguaçu in South America span three states, constituting a border in the concrete sense.
+To conclude, it is worth recalling the fact that the famous waterfalls of Iguaçu span three states, constituting a border in the concrete sense.
 However, its main component is shared: water flowing and continuing its path regardless of nationality, language, political system or religion.
 It is water, water again that marks two banks and two nations in the case of the Congo River which separates Kinshasa from Brazzaville: two areas characterized by a common Bantu culture, beyond borders.